junxit/us-congress-bills-111/metadata.md

 - 2009-10-27 — Introduced in House
 - 2009-10-27 — Referred to the House Committee on Natural Resources.
 - 2009-10-27 — Sponsor introductory remarks on measure.
 (CR E2644)
+- 2009-10-29 — Referred to the Subcommittee on Insular Affairs, Oceans and Wildlife.
+- 2009-11-05 — Subcommittee Hearings Held.
+- 2009-11-18 — Committee Consideration and Mark-up Session Held.
+- 2009-11-18 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2009-11-18 — Subcommittee on Insular Affairs, Oceans and Wildlife Discharged.
+- 2009-12-07 — Considered under suspension of the rules. (consideration: CR H13533-13534)
+- 2009-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3940.
+- 2009-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-07 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2009-12-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H13533)
+- 2009-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H13533)
+- 2009-12-07 — Placed on the Union Calendar, Calendar No. 209.
+- 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-357.
+- 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-357.
+- 2009-12-07 — The title of the measure was amended.
+Agreed to without objection.